 The Beginnings of WordPress

 WordPress started out in 2003.
 Mainly because the development on an already popular blogging software b2/cafelog was discontinued by their main developers.

 Two passionate users of b2/cafelog, Matt Mullenweg and Mike Little, decided to build a new platform on top of b2/cafelog.
 This is how WordPress was first released on 27th May, 2003.
 Learn more about the origin story of WordPress in our article on the history of WordPress.

 Since then, there has been a total of 276 WordPress releases so far (November 2017).
 In this article, we will highlight the ones that introduced a big change in admin panel user interface.

-WordPress 0.71 – Gold (May 2003)
+WordPress 0.71 – (June 2003)

 Features were very limited, and it was kept simple.
 You could only assign one category to each post.
 This version of WordPress had a tedious installation method where you would have to change a lot of information manually.

-WordPress 1.0.1 – Miles (Jan 2004)
+WordPress 1.0.1 (Miles – 2004)

 WordPress 1.2 – Mingus (May 2004)